 Using this configuration the main pipeline passes through the tank and has a second feed line that connects directly to the outlet manhole.
-A flow control device restricts the flow and it backs up into the tank until the storm subsides.
-See figure 11.4.
+A flow control device restricts the flow and it backs up into the tank until the storm subsides (see fig. 11.4 below).